zhenbah/Zhensa/README.rst

 Privacy-respecting, hackable `metasearch engine`_

-Searx.space_ lists ready-to-use running instances.
+zhensa.space_ lists ready-to-use running instances.

 A user_, admin_ and developer_ handbook is available on the homepage_.